 Perform this movement for your chosen number of sets and reps.

 3. Cable Concentration Extensions

-Then slowly flex your elbow until your forearm is parallel to the ground.
+Rest the arm's back on your thigh and extend it fully, then bend your elbow until your forearm is parallel to the ground.

 4. Cable Overhead Triceps Extension